 Here’s a look at Arch Linux running on the Raspberry Pi 2:

 Everything you expect from a Raspberry Pi distro is available on Arch Linux, although if you’re looking for development tools these may need to be installed manually, depending on which build you’re using.
-As an alternative to Archlinux for the Raspberry Pi, consider the project fork Manjaro-ARM.
+As an alternative to Archlinux for the Raspberry Pi, consider the project fork Manjaro-ARM (no longer available).

 6. Ubuntu MATE